Data-driven prediction and origin identification of epidemics in population networks: Appendix

-$\Pi4$U~\cite{pi4u} is a platform-agnostic task-based UQ framework that supports nested parallelism and automatic load balancing in large scale computing architectures.
-The software is open-source and includes HPC implementations for both multicore and GPU clusters of algorithms such as Transitional Markov Chain Monte Carlo (TMCMC) and Approximate Bayesian Computational Subset-simulation.
-The irregular, dynamic and multi-level task-based parallelism of the algorithms (Fig.~\ref{fig:torc}, left) is expressed and fully exploited by means of the TORC runtime library~\cite{pi4uref5}.
+$\Pi4$U~\cite{pi4u} is a platform-agnostic task-based framework for uncertainty quantification that supports nested parallelism and automatic load balancing in large scale computing architectures.
+The software is open-source and includes HPC implementations for both multicore and GPU clusters of algorithms such as transitional Markov chain Monte Carlo \cite{pi4uref9, pi4uref5} and Approximate Bayesian Computational Subset-simulation \cite{beck2017}.
+The irregular, dynamic and multi-level task-based parallelism of the algorithms (Fig~\ref{fig:torc}, left) is expressed and fully exploited by means of the TORC runtime library~\cite{pi4uref5}.
 TORC is a software library for programming and running unaltered task-parallel programs on both shared and distributed memory platforms.
-TORC orchestrates the scheduling of function evaluations on the cluster nodes (Fig.~\ref{fig:torc}, right).
-The parallel framework includes multiple features, most prominently the inherent load balancing, fault-tolerance and high reusability.
-The TMCMC method within $\Pi4$U is able to achieve an overall parallel efficiency of more than 90\% on 1024 compute nodes of Piz Daint running hybrid MPI+GPU molecular simulation codes with highly variable time-to-solution between simulations with different interaction parameters.
+TORC orchestrates the scheduling of function evaluations on the cluster nodes (Fig~\ref{fig:torc}, right).
+The parallel framework includes multiple features, most prominently its inherent load balancing, fault-tolerance and high reusability.
+As a specific example, the TMCMC method within $\Pi4$U is able to achieve an overall parallel efficiency of more than 90\% on 1024 compute nodes of Swiss supercomputer Piz Daint running hybrid MPI+GPU molecular simulation codes with highly variable time-to-solution between simulations with different interaction parameters.